RobinBarta/PINN/README.md

 1. Juni 2025
 Version: 1.0

-## LPINN - Description
+## Project description

-It is used to reconstruct temperature and pressure fields based on velocity data in thermal convective flows.
+The RBC-PINN project is used to reconstruct temperature and pressure fields based on velocity data in thermal convective flows.
 Details on the architecture and the method are found in [1].
-The PINN can also be used to assimilate pressure only in non-thermal flows.
-The proposed PINN is compatible with PTV data processed with proPTV: https://github.com/RobinBarta/proPTV.
+We are happy to help with modifying the PINN to reconstruct only pressure and velocity gradients in non-thermal flows.
+Also, The proposed PINN is compatible with PTV data generated with proPTV: https://github.com/RobinBarta/proPTV.

 ## How to install?

 #### Requirements:

-LPINN requires Python 3.10 installed with pip.
+RBC-PINN requires Python 3.10 installed with pip.
 It was developed and tested on Python 3.10.4 which can be downloaded at: https://www.python.org/downloads/release/python-3104/

 #### Installation:

-1) download the LPINN project to a desired location
+1) download the RBC-PINN project to a desired location

 2) install python 3.10.4 and pip on Windows or Linux

 3) install cuda12.3 and cudnn8.9.7 for your gpu

-4) open your terminal, navigate into the LPINN project folder location and set up a venv with:
+4) open your terminal, navigate into the PINN project folder location and set up a venv with:

   `python -m venv venv`